The best cuban photographers

-My name is Louis Alarcon, although I am European I live many years in Cuba where I currently reside and also as a specialized documentary photographer Cuba in questions such as race, genetics and anthropology I am passionate about the history of photography in Cuba as well as the trajectory of many Cuban photographers many of whom I know or have personally met.
+My name is Louis Alarcon, although I am European I live many years in Cuba where I currently reside and also as a specialized documentary photographer in Cuba in questions such as race, genetics and anthropology I am passionate about the history of photography in Cuba as well as the trajectory of many Cuban photographers many of whom I know or have personally met.

 This article is aimed at showing some of the most significant Cuban photographers in the history of Cuban photography, some of them are no longer alive but left their mark on the history of this country.